Sen. McCain’s farewell carries message for Trump

 Political figures from both parties made their way to the house of worship on a dreary, overcast and humid morning.
 They came to bid farewell to John Sidney McCain III, son and grandson of admirals, naval aviator, tortured prisoner, congressman, six-term senator, two-time presidential candidate, patriot, maverick, reformer, warrior, curmudgeon, father, husband and finally, in death, American icon.

 They also came to mourn an ideal that he represented and a town that he once dominated with verve and humor and memorable flashes of temper.
 Like McCain, many of the Republicans who attended have found themselves deeply discouraged by their own party’s president.
 But unlike McCain, most do not say so out loud, for fear of rage by Twitter or retribution by the base.
-It was almost as if it were a meeting of Washington’s political underground, if the underground met in a grand cathedral with 10,650 organ pipes.
+It was almost as if it were a meeting of Washington, D.C.’s political underground, if the underground met in a grand cathedral with 10,650 organ pipes.

 For his part, Trump spent the morning railing again on Twitter about his opponents, the news media and the investigation into his campaign’s interactions with Russia during the 2016 election.